thost96/docker-omada/README.md

 ## Changelog

+1.9 removed curl from latest image due to security bugs

 1.8 optimized Dockerfile and added fixed failing buils due to changed https certificate on static.tp-link.com

 1.7 Updated Omada Controller Software to 3.2.10.
 Also added 3.2.10-lts-18 for backwards support on Ubuntu 18.04.